Mister Majestic (horse): 1986: two-year-old season

 Mister Majestic made a successful racecourse debut by beating three a maiden race over five furlongs at Newmarket Racecourse in April.
-In the next six weeks he ran four times, finishing second over five furlongs and then winning minor races at Beverley and Kempton before returning to Beverley to win impressively by six lengths in May.
-In June he was moved up in class as he was sent to Royal Ascot to contest the Chesham Stakes and finished fourth behind the filly Minstrella.
-After a break of more than three months Mister Majestic was sent to race in Germany where he finished fourth in the Zukunfts-Rennen before returning to England for the Mill Reef Stakes at Newbury Racecourse later in September.
-After entering the starting stalls he reared up and was withdrawn from the race, but as the runners had already come under the starter's orders he was deemed to have competed and finished last.
+In the next six weeks, he ran four times, finishing 2nd over five furlongs and then winning minor races at Beverley and Kempton before returning to Beverley to win impressively by six lengths in May.
+In June, he was moved up in class as he was sent to Royal Ascot to contest the Chesham Stakes and finished 4th behind the filly Minstrella.
+After a break of more than three months, Mister Majestic was sent to race in Germany where he finished 4th in the Zukunfts-Rennen, before returning to England for the Mill Reef Stakes at Newbury Racecourse, later in September.
+After entering the starting stalls, he reared up and was withdrawn from the race, but as the runners had already come under the starter's orders he was deemed to have competed and finished last.

-On 4 October Mister Majestic was moved up to Group One level and started a 33/1 outsider in a seven-runner field for the Middle Park Stakes over six furlongs at Newmarket.
-The undefeated Most Welcome was made favourite ahead of Mansooj (winner of the July Stakes), Risk Me (National Stakes) and Gehghhiz, whilst the other two outsiders were Crofter's Cline and Whippet.
+On 4 October, Mister Majestic was moved up to Group One level and started a 33/1 outsider in a seven-runner field for the Middle Park Stakes over six furlongs at Newmarket.
+The undefeated Most Welcome was made favourite ahead of Mansooj (winner of the July Stakes), Risk Me (National Stakes), and Gehghhiz, whilst the other two outsiders were Crofter's Cline and Whippet.
 Ridden by Ray Cochrane, Mister Majestic was among the leaders from the start and took an advantage of one length just inside the last quarter mile.
-He fought of several challenges in the closing stages and won by a head and a neck from Risk Me and Genghiz, with Mansooj half a length away in fourth.
+He fought off several challenges from Risk Me and Genghiz in the closing stages and won by a head and a neck, with Mansooj half a length away in 4th.
 On his final appearance of the year, Mister Majestic was stepped up in distance for the Dewhurst Stakes over seven furlong at the same course two weeks later.
-He led for most of the way but faded in the final furlong to finish fourth behind Ajdal, Shady Heights and Genghiz.
+He led for most of the way but faded in the final furlong to finish 4th behind Ajdal, Shady Heights and Genghiz.

 1987: three-year-old season

-Mister Majestic began his three-year-old season by winning a minor race over six furlongs at Folkestone Racecourse in April and finished fourth over the same distance on his next start.
-In May he produced his best effort of the season in the Listed Leisure Stakes at Lingfield Park as he won by a short head from the four-year-old Governor General (Abernant Stakes) with Singing Steven (Cornwallis Stakes) in third place.
-He then finished seventh to Ajdal in the July Cup and fourth to Cricket Ball in the Prix de Meautry but was disqualified in the latter race for carrying an incorrect weight.
-In his two remaining races he finished last of eight behind Ajdal in the Vernons Sprint Cup and unplaced behind Dowsing in the Diadem Stakes.
+Mister Majestic began his three-year-old season by winning a minor race over six furlongs at Folkestone Racecourse in April and finished 4th over the same distance on his next start.
+In May, he produced his best effort of the season in the Listed Leisure Stakes at Lingfield Park as he won by a short head from the four-year-old Governor General (Abernant Stakes) with Singing Steven (Cornwallis Stakes) in third place.
+He then finished 7th to Ajdal in the July Cup and 4th to Cricket Ball in the Prix de Meautry; he was disqualified in the latter for carrying an incorrect weight.
+In his two remaining races, he finished last of eight behind Ajdal in the Vernons Sprint Cup and unplaced behind Dowsing in the Diadem Stakes.